pluskid/Mocha.jl/docs/user-guide/layers/computation-layer.rst

    .. attribute:: ratio

       The probability :math:`p` of turning off a response.
-Or could also be interpreted as the ratio of all the responses that are turned off.
+Can also be interpreted as the ratio of all the responses that are turned off.

    .. attribute:: auto_scale